richprogrammer/nlp_project_1/README.md

-# Template to create folders
+# Template to create files and folders